-By growing Grecian windflowers, you can add a pretty new perennial to your garden.
+Growing Grecian windflowers can add a pretty new perennial to your garden.
 This spring bulb is also known as Anemone blanda and comes in range of colors, providing low clumps of blooms that easily fit into a variety of garden types and climates.

 What are Grecian Windflowers?

-A. blanda, or Grecian windflower, is a pretty and colorful perennial spring bulb that produces blooms with a shape and appearance similar to that of daisies.
-They are short, growing only to about six inches (15 centimeters) at a maximum, and can act like a blooming spring ground cover.
+A. blanda, or Grecian windflower, is a colorful perennial spring bulb that produces pretty blooms with a shape and appearance similar to that of daisies.
+They are short, growing only to about 6 inches (15 cm.) at a maximum, and can act as a blooming spring groundcover.
 They can also be grown in clumps or in low rows to complement taller perennials.

 There are several varieties of Grecian windflower that produce different colors: deep blue, white, pale pink, magenta, lavender, mauve, and bicolor.
 The foliage is medium green and reminiscent of fern fronds.